 For many karateka competition is critical.
 At the HDKI GB we have a number of opportunities to develop individual karateka and provide a network of regular competitions to challenge our membership:

-- Open competition squads in the South and North and Wales – to develop everyone who aspires to compete
+- Open competition squads in the South and North – to develop everyone who aspires to compete

 - Selected International competition squad to provide a platform for our professional competitors